bagisto/bagisto-docs/src/ai/introduction.md

 - 🌐 **Translate reviews** — show customer reviews in the shopper's language.
 - 🎉 **Checkout messages** — personalised order confirmation messages.

-Magic AI works with **OpenAI, Anthropic, Gemini, Groq, xAI, DeepSeek, Mistral, and Ollama** — pick a different model per feature, all from the admin panel.
+Magic AI works with **OpenAI, Anthropic, Gemini, Groq, xAI, DeepSeek, Mistral, and Ollama**.
+Admin features let you choose which providers are offered; storefront features are configured per channel with a model each.

+## WebMCP — let agents shop

+[WebMCP](/ai/webmcp) is the browser-side counterpart.
+The storefront layout declares its search, product, wishlist, cart, checkout and newsletter actions as tools, and registers them with `navigator.modelContext.provideContext()` when the browser supports it.
+In every other browser the markup is inert.
+It is available on Bagisto 2.4 and the current development version alike.

 ## AI for developers